zaiisao/Documentation/en/Voice/android_audio.md

 title: Integrate the SDK
 description:
 platform: Android
-updatedAt: Fri Nov 02 2018 20:31:55 GMT+0000 (UTC)
+updatedAt: Fri Nov 02 2018 20:32:00 GMT+0000 (UTC)
 ---
 # Integrate the SDK
 ## Prerequisites

--   A device with audio running Android 4.1 or higher
+-   A device with audio support running Android 4.1+.
--   Android SDK for API level 16 or higher
+-   Android SDK for API level 16+.
 -   [Android Studio 2.0](https://developer.android.com/studio/)
 -   Agora [Voice SDK for Android](https://docs.agora.io/en/Agora%20Platform/downloads)

-Before getting started, connect ports and whitelist domains as described in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).
+Before accessing Agora’s services, ensure that you have opened the ports and whitelisted the domains as specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).

 ## Creating an Agora Account and App ID

 1. Create a developer account at [www.agora.io](https://dashboard.agora.io/signin/).
-When you finish the sign-up, the website displays your [Dashboard](https://dashboard.agora.io/) .
+When you finish the sign-up, the website displays your [Dashboard](https://dashboard.agora.io/).

 2. Click **Add New Project** on the **Projects** page of the dashboard.

-3. Fill in the **Project Name** and click **Submit** .
+3. Fill in the **Project Name** and click **Submit**.

-4. Copy the value of your **App ID** .
+4. Copy the value of your **App ID**.

 5. In the Android Studio project, locate the `app/src/main/res/values/strings.xml` file and add the APP ID: